-The New South Wales Police Force takes the issue of bias motivated crime seriously and encourages the reporting of all incidents.
+The New South Wales Police Force takes the issue of hate motivated crime seriously and encourages the reporting of all incidents.
 The available evidence suggests that during periods of high visibility eg Mardi Gras festival season, there may also be an increased risk of abuse and even violence.
 Please take note of the safety tips below to look after yourself and your friends.
 Report anti-social and violent behaviours to the police immediately.

 Harm to the victim and the community